-For MPIC's amortization of SCAs using the UOP method, we reviewed the report of the management's specialists and gained an understanding of the methodology and the basis of computing the forecasted traffic volume and billable water, taking into consideration the impact associated with the COVID-19 pandemic.
+For MPIC's amortization of SCAs using the UOP method, we reviewed the report of management's specialists and gained an understanding of the methodology and the basis of computing the forecasted traffic volume and billable water, taking into consideration the impact associated with the COVID-19 pandemic.
 We evaluated the competence, capabilities, and objectivity of management's specialists who estimated the forecasted volumes by considering their qualifications, experience and reporting responsibilities.
 Furthermore, we compared the billable water volume and traffic volume during the year against the data generated from the billing system for water and from the toll collection system for tollways.
 We recalculated the amortization expense for the year and the SCAs as of year-end based on the established traffic volume and billable water volume.

 For MPIC's revenue on water and sewerage services from the MWSS West Service Area, we obtained an understanding of the water and sewerage service revenue process, which includes maintaining the customer database, capturing billable water consumption, uploading captured billable water consumption to the billing system, calculating billable amounts based on MWSS-approved rates, and uploading data from the billing system to the financial reporting system.
 We also evaluated the design of and tested the relevant controls over this process.
-In addition, on a sample basis, we performed recalculation of the billed amounts, including the estimated billings during the community lockdown and the subsequent actualization thereto, using the MWSS-approved rates and formulae and compared them with the amounts reflected in the billing statements.
+In addition, on a sample basis, we performed test recalculation of the billed amounts using the MWSS-approved rates and formulae and compared them with the amounts reflected in the billing statements.
 Moreover, we involved our internal specialist in performing the procedures on the computer application automated aspects of this process.